digital-witness-lab/whatup/infrastructure/README.md

 at a later time set them to `true` to have them re-created and executed.

+### Executing jobs

+Jobs can be executed in a [few ways](https://cloud.google.com/run/docs/execute/jobs#console).
+We have a `jobs/execute_job.py` that uses the Cloud Run Python client to execute the job.
+See `jobs/db_migration.py` for an example of how it's used.

+If you are going to use the `run_job_sync` to run a job, you should ensure that it is ok if you run it every time pulumi up runs.
+If that is not desired, then you should promptly remove any calls to `run_job_sync` after you've executed a job successfully...OR use this func outside of this infrastructure app in some other way, or trigger the execution directly using one of the other ways GCP supports.
+This is not a problem for our DB migrations job since migrations once applied will be a no-op on subsequent executions due to the way we apply migrations.

 ## Deleting Cloud SQL Instance

 The Cloud SQL instance has deletion protection enabled to prevent accidental deletion.